oelglad/Project1/README.md

 retrieved from your API: 'http://api.giphy.com/v1/gifs/search?q=clothes&api_key=OBQh5OZ0RsNCkK49aqNORvPMstxE2WcR&limit=1'

 ## Features
-- User will be able to retreive and search for the Giphy they want related to their search
+- User will be able to retreive and search for the Giphy they want related to their search by text (text field is added)
-- Retrieve the giphy images
+- Retrieve all gifs related to the search

 ## goals